 Dispose of expired or damaged reagents in a designated biohazard waste container.

 If the Tango is turned off the liquid reagent information is deleted.
-Upon restarting, the liquid reagents must be removed from the analyzer and then reloaded.
+Upon restarting or initializations, the liquid reagents must be removed from the analyzer and then reloaded.

 Samples and reagents derived from human or animal blood are potentially biohazardous and/or infectious.
 Use appropriate PPE when handling such materials.